-It is recommended to complete the experiments FP11 (IR-spectroscopy) and FP17 (Raman-spectroscopy) of the module "Physikalisches

-Fortgeschrittenenpraktikum".

-- original and a second a second and a second a second and a second a second and a second and a second and a Frequency: each winter semester Recommended Semester: from 1.
-Minimal Duration of the Module: 1 semester[s] Contact Hours: Repeat Exams Permitted: 4 according to the examination regulations of the study program
+Conditions: It is recommended to complete the exp and FP17 (Raman-spectroscopy) of the Fortgeschrittenenpraktikum".
+Frequency: each winter semester not in winter term 22/23 Recommended Semester: from 1.
+Minimal Duration of the Module: 1 semester[s] Contact Hours: Repeat Exams Permitted: according to the examination regulations of the study program